2024

 - PhD in biophysics/soft matter

-- Interest in biomechanics and interdisciplinary work
+- Interest in interdisciplinary work

 Additional beneficial skills:

-- Skills in experimental interfacing
+- Skills in image analysis

-The position is available from March 2024 onwards and will be funded by the ANR MECAMATRIX grant for 24 months.
+The position is available from March 2024 onwards and will be funded by the ANR MOVING grant for 24 months.
 The fellow will receive full support to apply for further independent postdoctoral fellowships (EMBO, Marie Curie, FRM and others).

 To apply, please send your CV including a list of your publications/preprints, a cover letter including the reasons why the position interests you, and two referees or more to: